-The Kumon programmes nurture a child's problem solving skills by encouraging them to work sums and comprehension answers out independently.
+The Kumon Study Programmes nurture a child's problem solving skills by encouraging them to solve answers to questions independently.
 Rather than teaching in the conventional sense, our students develop the skills and attitude to become independent self-learners who do not rely on - or are limited - by the skills and knowledge of others.

 The Kumon worksheets have been designed in such a way that they encourage self-learning and draw upon a students' problem solving and critical thinking skills.
 Students are guided by examples and are encouraged to rely on techniques and strategies they've learned from studying the lower levels of the programme to help them solve more advanced work on their own.